IceMajor2/Alkolicznik/README.md

     * (**CHANGE & KEEP SECRET**) `imageKit.id`, `imageKit.public-key` & `imageKit.private-key`: credentials for your ImageKit account; they are to be specified in the `.env.example` file which is not to be publicized
     * `imageKit.path`: specifies a root directory path (must be unique across all profiles & tests)
 * **`jwt.properties`**
-    * (**CHANGE & KEEP SECRET**) `jwt.key`: a secret key used to encode & decode tokens used for authentication & authorization; generate a key (at least 256 bits) yourself [here](https://asecuritysite.com/encryption/plain) and put it in `.env.example` file
+    * (**CHANGE & KEEP SECRET**) `jwt.key`: a secret key used to sign the tokens which are used for authentication & authorization; generate a key (at least 256-bit) yourself [here](https://asecuritysite.com/encryption/plain), then put it in `.env.example` file

-Even more information is provided in the actual `.properties` files.
+Find even more details in the `.properties` files.

 ### Scripts / profiles
 Alkolicznik comes in with a few options to manipulate the data. **DEMO**, **RELOAD** and **DELETE** "profiles" are supported.
 Take a minute learning about them, because they might turn out helpful.
 In [DATASCRIPTS.md](DATASCRIPTS.md) you will find basic informations about each of the "profiles" as well as the instructions needed to perform in order to use them.
 (It is assumed that the [Setup](#setup) was already performed).

 ## Issues
-* **Using default ImageKit account may result in ImageKit's repository becoming out-of-sync, if someone else touches it.**
+* **Using default ImageKit account may result in ImageKit's repository becoming out of sync if someone else touches it.**
-* GUI ocassionally refreshes a couple of times out of nothing.
+* GUI may ocassionally refresh when interacting with it.
-* **Drag-and-drop upload very often "fails" on the frontend (feedback stating a fail & page refresh), while actually the image was sent.**
+* **Drag-and-drop upload very often "fails" on the frontend (feedback stating a fail & page refresh) while the truth is that the image was sent and is being processed.**
 * Tests that perform calls to ImageKit API may ocasionally fail when the third-party service takes longer than specified to respond.
 * Tests that perform calls to ImageKit API require internet connection.
 * SQL scripts (so, also the "profiles") support only "PLN" as currency now.